n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.splitinbatches.md

 When the node execution completes, it combines all the data and returns it through the **done** output.

+!!! note "Examples and templates"
+	For usage examples and templates to help you get started, refer to n8n's [Split In Batches integrations](https://n8n.io/integrations/split-in-batches/){:target=_blank .external-link} list.

 ## Node reference

 - **Batch Size**: the number of items to return with each call.